Battle of Badr: Implications

 The Battle of Badr was extremely influential in the rise of two men who determined the course of Arabian history in the next century.
 The first was Muhammad, who was transformed overnight from a Meccan outcast into the leader of a new community and city-state at Medina.
 Marshall Hodgson adds that Badr forced the other Arabs to "regard the Muslims as challengers and potential inheritors to the prestige and the political role of the [Quraish]."
 Shortly thereafter he expelled the Banu Qaynuqa, one of the Jewish tribes in Medina for assaulting a Muslim woman which led to their expulsion for breaking the peace treaty.
 The tribe is also known for having threatened Muhammad's political position.
 At the same time 'Abd Allah ibn Ubayy, Muhammad's chief opponent in Medina, found his own position seriously weakened.
 He was only able to mount limited challenges to Muhammad.

 The other major beneficiary of the Battle of Badr was Abu Sufyan ibn Harb, safely away from the battle leading the caravan.
 The death of Amr ibn Hisham, as well as many other Quraishi nobles, gave Abu Sufyan the opportunity, almost by default, to become chief of the Quraish.
 As a result, when Muhammad marched into Mecca six years later, it was Abu Sufyan who helped negotiate its peaceful surrender.
 Abu Sufyan subsequently became a high-ranking official in the Muslim Empire, and his son Mu'awiya later went on to found the Umayyad Caliphate.

+Hamza had performed especially well during the battle of Badr, killing one of the leaders and a number of high-ranking officials of the Quraysh.
+In retaliation, the Quraysh put a bounty on his head.
+An assassin killed him at battle of Uhud and the Quraysh followed by publicly mutilating Hamza.

 In later days, the battle of Badr became so significant that Ibn Ishaq included a complete name-by-name roster of the Muslim army in his biography of Muhammad.
 In many hadiths, veterans who fought at Badr are identified as such as a formality, and they may have even received a stipend in later years.
 The death of the last of the Badr veterans occurred during the First Fitna.